We’ve curated, vetted, and categorized a list of 63 up-to-date statistics that provide insight into content marketing.

 - LinkedIn is used by 96% of B2B content marketers (CMI).

-- Only 28% of B2B marketers don’t use paid content distribution channels (CMI).
+- Most B2B marketers (67%) use paid content distribution channels (CMI).

 - 78% of B2B marketers employ keyword research for SEO while creating content (CMI).